zrhoffman/vscode-go/Go-with-VS-Code-FAQ-and-Troubleshooting.md

 - If you want to use bingo as your language server, then see https://github.com/Microsoft/vscode-go/wiki/Go-modules-support-in-Visual-Studio-Code#updates-as-of-080
 - The language server from Google is work in progress.

+**Q: Where do I see the logs from the extension?**

+**A:** In the `View` menu, select `Output` which will bring up the output panel.
+In the top right corner of this panel, select `Log (Extension Host)` from the drop down.
+_Tip_: If you are looking for logs after doing a particular operation, first clear the logs and try again to reduce the noise

 **Q: How do I just run my code?
 Not debug, just run.**